AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/index.md

 After you configure the modifier pool in your data provider, you must create the modifier.
 This is the code that changes the default configuration defined in `Magento\Cms\Model\Wysiwyg\Config.php`.
 Modifier values override the default configuration, so they allow you to change default behavior.

-The following example shows how to change the default Magento WYSIWYG editor toolbar and plugins configuration:
+The following example shows how to change the default WYSIWYG editor toolbar and plugins configuration:

 ### `Test\Module\Ui\DataProvider\Custom\Modifier\WysiwygConfigModifier`